lightbend/kalix-jvm-sdk/samples/java-spring-choreography-saga-quickstart/README.md

 This project explores the usage of [Event Sourced Entities](https://docs.kalix.io/java/event-sourced-entities.html), [Value Entities](https://docs.kalix.io/java/value-entity.html), [Actions](https://docs.kalix.io/java/actions.html) and [Timers](https://docs.kalix.io/java/timers.html).

-Actions are used in two different context in this sample:
+Actions are used in two different contexts in this sample:

 * To implement an [application controller](https://docs.kalix.io/java/actions.html#_actions_as_controllers).
 * To [subscribe and react](https://docs.kalix.io/java/actions-publishing-subscribing.html#_subscribing_and_acting_upon) to events and state changes from the `UserEntity` and `UniqueEmailEntity`, respectively.

-To understand more about these components, see [Developing services](https://docs.kalix.io/services/) and check Java-SDK [official documentation](https://docs.kalix.io/java/index.html).
+To understand more about these components, see [Developing services](https://docs.kalix.io/services/) and check the Kalix Java SDK [documentation](https://docs.kalix.io/java/index.html).